Particles: the difference between WA and GA

 You may have heard the explanation that は gives emphasis to what comes after it, and が to what comes before it.
 This explanation isn’t correct in and of itself, but it does bring attention to the fact that when we do want to bring attention to the subject (ie. who or what did something), が is the usually the most logical choice.

 Another example I’ve come across that for some reason stuck with me is one that likened は to the and が to a/an, apparently because we would use が to introduce new information to a discussion and は when it is repeated.
-Again, this misses the point (and is completely unreliable as a guideline, by the way), but it highlights a tendency that arises from the difference between subject and topic: topics are better suited for description and explanation, subjects are better for declarations and statements.
+Again, this misses the point (and is unreliable as a guideline, by the way), but it highlights a tendency that arises from the difference between subject and topic: topics are better suited for description, extrapolation and scene setting, subjects are better for declarations and statements.

 One clever example sentence for は and が that I’ve come across is: watashi wa [my name] desu. vs. watashi ga [my name] desu.
 While these sentences in English both come out as “I am Lloyd.”
 In Japanese, they answer different questions: